Smit2808/tagpilot-ai/README.md

 TagPilot AI utilizes the Dandelion API to analyze post content and intelligently suggest relevant tags using AI-powered natural language processing.
 This automation helps improve content organization, discoverability, and user experience with minimal effort.

+Tagpilot AI plugin sends the post content to Dandelion to analyze the text and suggest the tags by AI.

+This service is provided by "spaziodati.eu": [privacy policy](https://dandelion.eu/api-privacy/), [terms of use](https://dandelion.eu/tos/).

 ---

 ## Features